Tutorial: Ecospace maps

 In the process we’ll be using some GIS maps for the study area, but unfortunately we only have low-resolution maps of Anchovy Bay (and no GIS map for overlay), so we’ll use a colder study area, the Barents Sea.
 There, snow crabs have been expanding, and we’ll produce some maps to visualize how their distribution has changed.

-We have a spatial model for the area, developed as part of the EISA project run and coordinated by NIVA.
+We have a spatial model for the area, developed as part of the EISA project, coordinated by NIVA.
 Open your Ecospace scenario, the go Menu > Tools > Options > File management, and check the Ecospace > Run results > Biomass maps (ASCII format) option.
 Make a run, and Ecospace will save ASCIII raster maps to the directory that is specified on the File management form.
 That’s a lot of files being saved, by the way, so we need some reasonably smart way of handling them.

 Let’s attack this using R. Get R up and running, make a folder for your mapping code, create an empty R file and save it.
 Copy the ASCII files you want to work with to a subfolder, in this example named asc.